 Sleeve gastrectomy is a common and quick procedure.
 Some important things patients should know before undergoing sleeve gastrectomy include:

 Sleeve gastrectomy is a lifelong commitment.
 In order to make the most of it and live your best life possible, we will support you with follow-up appointments with your doctor, nurse practitioner, behavioral health specialist, exercise specialist and dietitian on a long-term basis.
 Generally, appointments are more frequent in the first year after surgery and become more spaced out, but remain consistent, in years 1-5.

 We will also help you create nutrition and fitness habits so you can sustain long-term weight loss.

-For patients who have a number of health risks, sleeve gastrectomy surgery is a safe option that has many advantages:
+For patients who have a number of health risks, sleeve gastrectomy surgery is safe and offers many advantages, including:

-As with any surgery or anesthesia, there are always risks and complications, including:
+However, as with any surgery or anesthesia, there are always certain risks involved, such as:

 Our world-renowned staff is dedicated to making your sleeve gastrectomy experience as comfortable and as safe as possible.
 We’re here to help you live your healthier and happiest life.